Dallas ends 5-game losing streak with 4-1 win over Flyers

 Carter Hart grew up near Edmonton and had a happy homecoming planned for the final game of the trip when the Flyers played the Oilers.
 He allowed four goals on 14 shots before he was yanked in one of the worst starts of his brief career.
 Against Dallas, he allowed three goals on just 15 shots.

 The Flyers got a quick boost back on home ice when Sean Couturier beat Bishop only 43 seconds into the game for his second goal of the season.
+The Flyers pounded Bishop with shots, and came up empty.

+“For two periods, we controlled the play, we just couldn’t score,” Couturier said.
+“Every chance they would get, they would score.”

 Notes: There was an old school hockey fight in the first period between Flyers winger Chris Stewart and Stars defenseman Jamie Oleksiak.
 They were each hit with 5-minute major penalties.
 Oleksiak lost his helmet in the scrap and went to the locker room with a bloodied nose.